nodemcu/nodemcu-firmware/docs/en/flash.md

 The default init data is provided as part of the SDK in the file `esp_init_data_default.bin`.
 NodeMCU will automatically flash this file to the right place on first boot if the sector appears to be empty.

-If you need to customize init data then first download the [Espressif SDK 2.0.0](https://espressif.com/sites/default/files/sdks/esp8266_nonos_sdk_v2.0.0_16_08_10.zip) and extract `esp_init_data_default.bin`.
+If you need to customize init data then first download the [Espressif SDK 2.1.0](https://github.com/espressif/ESP8266_NONOS_SDK/archive/v2.1.0.zip) and extract `esp_init_data_default.bin`.
 Then flash that file just like you'd flash the firmware.
 The correct address for the init data depends on the capacity of the flash chip.

 - `0x7c000` for 512 kB, modules like most ESP-01, -03, -07 etc.
 - `0xfc000` for 1 MB, modules like ESP8285, PSF-A85, some ESP-01, -03 etc.
 - `0x1fc000` for 2 MB
 - `0x3fc000` for 4 MB, modules like ESP-12E, NodeMCU devkit 1.0, WeMos D1 mini
+- `0x7fc000` for 8 MB
+- `0xffc000` for 16 MB, modules like WeMos D1 mini pro

 See "4.1 Non-FOTA Flash Map" and "6.3 RF Initialization Configuration" of the [ESP8266 Getting Started Guide](https://espressif.com/en/support/explore/get-started/esp8266/getting-started-guide) for details on init data addresses and customization.